🔶General Condition Judgment

 Parameter Description |

-This parameter may appear and take effect only when the input data is a list type (such as pose list, pick point list, etc.) and its internal elements (usually dictionaries or objects) have comparable attributes.
-It determines whether to compare the properties of the list itself (like length) or a specific attribute of the first element in the list. |
+Only appears and takes effect when the input data is a list type (such as pose lists, pick point lists, etc.) and its internal elements (usually dictionaries or objects) have comparable properties.
+It determines whether to compare properties of the list itself (such as length) or compare a specific property of the first element in the list. |

 |